 Q. Who will be interviewing me?

-The interview panels are made up of small panels of Cambridge academics from across our partner departments (C-CLEAR Staff and Partners) and between them they will have expertise in a breadth of disciplines.
-They may not be experts in the exact area of the project to which you are applying, however, Departmental representatives and prospective supervisors are closely consulted by the panels throughout the process.
+CREATES DLA interview panels will be made up of 3-4 academics, drawn from across the DLA partner departments (DLA Supervisors) and between them they will have expertise in a breadth of disciplines.
+They may not be experts in the exact area of the project to which you are applying, however, Departmental representatives and prospective supervisors will be consulted where necessary.

-If your prospective lead supervisor is on the panel, they will recuse from the interview.
+If your prospective lead supervisor is on a DLA panel, they will recuse from the interview.

 Q. What is the interview format?